Collaborations

 If you think Global Wader could help you reach out to others in order to start a relevant collaboration, please drop us an email at globalwader@waderstudygroup.org.

-Global Whimbrel project
+Global Whimbrel

 Whimbrels are an iconic species found worldwide, with several subspecies/populations facing dire situations but others apparently doing well.
-Studies of single populations have allowed us to understand the distribution, migration routes and behaviour of whimbrels, but by examining the global picture across subspecies and populations in a comparative framework we hope to gain deeper insights and uncover new routes for research.
+Studies of single populations have allowed us to understand the distribution, migration routes and behaviour of Whimbrels, but by examining the global picture across subspecies and populations in a comparative framework we hope to gain deeper insights and uncover new routes for research.

-Through a collaborative effort, we aim to create a global overview of whimbrel migration by:
+Through a collaborative effort, we aim to create a global overview of Whimbrel migration by:

 1. Mapping all tracking data and overlaying it on current distribution maps to identify knowledge gaps, e.g. areas where no or very few individuals have been tracked.